Taking us beyond the earthly limits of our home planet, astronomy helps us discover new horizons, in the solar system and beyond.

-To come up with book recommendations on astronomy, we've interviewed Andrew Chaikin, author of A man on the moon, on space exploration, author Stuart Clark on astronomers, and science writer, Marcus Chown, on cosmology.
-If you're more interested in the possibility of extraterrestrial life, have a look at our book selections on life below the surface of the Earth and life beyond Earth.
+We've interviewed Andrew Chaikin, author of A man on the moon, on space exploration, author Stuart Clark on astronomers, and several cosmologists on the best cosmology books.
+Professor Paula Findlen tells us about the best books Galileo, the early astronomer If you're more interested in the possibility of extraterrestrial life, have a look at our book selections on life below the surface of the Earth and life beyond Earth.

-Elsewhere astronomer Phiip Plait explores the wonders of the universe, Dava Sobel, author of the award winning book Longitude chooses her best books on the early history of astronomy and Professor Andrew Lawrence looks at astronomy, physics and people.
-Pedro G Ferreira, professor of astrophysics at Oxford University, chooses his best books on the universe and Caroline Smith of London’s Natural History Museum looks at meteorites.
+Elsewhere astronomer Philip Plait explores the wonders of the universe, Dava Sobel, author of the award winning book Longitude chooses her best books on the early history of astronomy and Professor Andrew Lawrence looks at astronomy, physics and people.
+For more space science books, Pedro G Ferreira, professor of astrophysics at Oxford University, chooses his best books on the universe and Caroline Smith of London’s Natural History Museum looks at meteorites.

 -